 Difficulty: Easy

-An out-and-back trail suited perfectly for children and older guests, the Canal Trail offers a short yet satisfying experience that’s not too out of the way.
+An out-and-back trail suited perfectly for children and older guests, the Canal Trail is a short hike ideal for a quick outing, offering a short yet satisfying experience that’s not too out of the way.
 If you want to brush up on the local history (dating back to the Pioneers), this can function as a type of museum, but it won’t be a strenuous hike by any means.
 Go on this hike

 3. Three Falls Trail